FelypeSR/FelypeSR/README.md

-- 👋 Hi, I’m @FelypeSR
+- 👋 Hi, my name is Felipe Santos
-- 👀 I’m interested in backend development and mobile applications.
+- 👀 I am a bachelor's student in computer science.
-- 🌱 I’m currently learning C#, PHP and JavaScript
+- 🌱 I am a Java, C# and JavaScript developer.
-- 💞️ I’m looking to collaborate on both for projects aimed at education and business projects.
+- 📫 How to reach: felipesrmacedo.45@gmail.com.
-- 📫 How to reach: felipesrmacedo.45@gmail.com
+- In my spare time I like to save the world from aliens.

 <!---
 FelypeSR/FelypeSR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.